Miso: Solution to

 Mission: My team and I wanted to create a product to solve "dating app burnout."
 I led the product lifecycle from initial user research and problem definition to defining the MVP, crafting the go-to-market strategy, and building the business case.

 “Dating should be fun, but it feels like a chore.
-Most of the time, conversations online don’t even lead to anything real or lasting”
+Most of the time, conversations online don’t even lead to anything real or lasting.”

-Problem: Digital Fatigue is killing real connection
+Problem: Digital fatigue is killing real connection

-Why are users deleting their dating apps?
+Why are users deleting their dating apps? (from 24+ user interviews)

-Endless Swiping: The core mechanic promotes surface-level judgments and devalues individual profiles.
+Endless swiping: The core mechanic promotes surface-level judgments and devalues individual profiles.

 The "Chat Trap": Conversations often fizzle out after days or weeks, rarely converting to real-life dates.

-Lack of Spontaneity: The entire process feels calculated and inauthentic, missing the magic of real-world encounters
+Lack of spontaneity: The entire process feels calculated and inauthentic, missing the magic of real-world encounters

 Solution: A proximity-based, "In-Person First" app